Jaaanet/BudgetBuddy/README.md

 ## Running the Program

-Create a runner:
+Create a runner python file (eg. test.py) that contains:

 ```
 import budgetbuddy
 budgetbuddy.run()
 ```
-Save as test.py and run:
+and run:\
-·python test.py·
+·python test.py·\

+notes: the test file should be in the same directory as the packaage!

 ## Profile Menu Example
 ```